 (B) 60 hours each year.

 (17) Clearance levels--Values that indicate the maximum amount of lead permitted in dust on a surface following completion of an abatement activity.
-Clearance levels that are appropriate required for the purposes of these regulations may be found in §295.212(d)(13) of this title (relating to Standards for Conducting Lead Based Paint Activities).
+To achieve clearance when dust sampling is required, values below these levels must be achieved.
+Clearance levels that are appropriate when dust sampling is required may be found in §295.212(d)(13) of this title (relating to Standards for Conducting Lead Based Paint Activities).

-(18) Commissioner--The Texas Commissioner of State Health Services.
+(18) Commissioner--The Commissioner of the Department of State Health Services.

 (19) Common area--A portion of target housing or a child-occupied facility that is generally accessible to all occupants.
 Such an area may include, but is not limited to, hallways, stairways, laundry and recreational rooms, playgrounds, community centers, garages, and boundary fences.

 (20) Common area group--A group of common areas that are similar in design, construction, and function.
-Common area groups include, but are not limited to hallways, stairwells, and laundry rooms.
+Common area groups include, but are not limited to, hallways, stairwells, and laundry rooms.

-(21) Complete certification application--An application that contains, at a minimum,
+(21) Complete certification application--An application that contains, at a minimum:

-an original signature (not photocopied, facsimiled, or electronically reproduced);
+(A)an original signature not photocopied, facsimiled, or electronically reproduced;

-a legible printed name and mailing address;
+(B)a legible printed name and mailing address;

-any business or organization affiliation and mailing address;
+(C)any business or organization affiliation and mailing address;

-copy(ies) of any applicable required training course completion certificates issued by a department-accredited training provider within the specified time frames;
+(D) copies of any applicable required training course completion certificates issued by a department-accredited training provider within the specified time frames;

-documentation of any applicable required formal education in the form of a diploma, degree, or transcript;
+(E)documentation of any applicable required formal education in the form of a diploma, degree, or transcript;

-documentation of any applicable required work experience detailing job duties that includes verification contacts covering the minimum time frames required;
+(F)documentation of any applicable required work experience detailing job duties that includes verification contacts covering the minimum time frames required;

-documentation of any specified professional certification, professional engineer, or professional registration, if required;
+(G)documentation of any specified professional certification, professional engineer, or professional registration, if required;

-the appropriate certification fee; and,
+(H)the appropriate certification fee; and

-for lead firms, documentation of items required in §295.211(b)(1) - (3) of this title (relating to Lead Firm Certification Requirements), as applicable.
+(I)for lead firms, documentation of items required in §295.211(b)(1) - (3) of this title (relating to Lead Firm Certification Requirements), as applicable.

 (22) Component or building component--Specific design or structural elements or fixtures of target housing or a child-occupied facility that are distinguished from each other by form, function, and location.
-These include, but are not limited to, interior components such as: ceilings, crown molding, walls, chair rails, doors, door trim, floors, fireplaces, radiators and other heating units, shelves, shelf supports, stair treads, stair risers, stair stringers, newel posts, railing caps, balustrades, windows and trim (including sashes, window heads, jambs, sills or stools and troughs), built-in cabinets, columns, beams, bathroom vanities, counter tops, and air conditioners; and exterior components such as: painted roofing, chimneys, flashing, gutters and downspouts, ceilings, soffits, fascias, rake boards, cornerboards, bulkheads, doors and door trim, fences, floors, joists, lattice work, railings and railing caps, siding, handrails, stair risers and treads, stair stringers, columns, balustrades, window sills or stools and troughs, casings, sashes and wells, and air conditioners.
+These include, but are not limited to, interior components, such as ceilings, crown molding, walls, chair rails, doors, door trim, floors, fireplaces, radiators and other heating units, shelves, shelf supports, stair treads, stair risers, stair stringers, newel posts, railing caps, balustrades, windows and trim (including sashes, window heads, jambs, sills or stools and troughs), built-in cabinets, columns, beams, bathroom vanities, counter tops, and air conditioners; and exterior components, such as painted roofing, chimneys, flashing, gutters and downspouts, ceilings, soffits, fascias, rake boards, cornerboards, bulkheads, doors and door trim, fences, floors, joists, lattice work, railings and railing caps, siding, handrails, stair risers and treads, stair stringers, columns, balustrades, window sills or stools and troughs, casings, sashes and wells, and air conditioners.

 (23) Concentration--The relative content of a specific substance contained within a larger mass, such as the amount of the lead (in micrograms per gram or parts per million by weight) in a sample of dust or soil.